realA10001986/Time-Circuits-Display/README.md

 #### Time zone and Time

 The next step is to set the TCD's time zone.
-If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.
+If the time zone isn't properly configured, the TCD will show a wrong time and DST (daylight saving) will not be switched on/off correctly.

 Click on "Settings" on the Config Portal's main page, and specify your [time zone](#-time-zone).
 Then click "SAVE"; the TCD will reboot.

 Setting actual time:
-- If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
+- If the TCD is going to be connected to a WiFi network with internet access as described below, it will receive time information through NTP (network time protocol).
 No user interaction is required.
 - Otherwise please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 #### Sound-pack re-installation (Firmware 3.23 an onwards)